Back-to-school budget busters for Kiwis

 You may very well think it’s best or easier to buy everything new, but the truth is that you’ll be dipping further into a budget that you can afford to.
 School supplies are hellishly expensive and there’s absolutely no reason to buy everything new.
 Take a look around your house – everywhere.
 Check your children’s bags, they will definitely have items from previous years.

 Items such as rulers, pencil bags, pairs of scissors etc, are all items that you likely don’t need to replace.
 This can save you a lot of time and money.
 Chances are that you’ve already ticked off half the list when you’re done with this handy tip.

 Why buy new when you can go for second hand?

-Every child, if they’re not the first born, has the unfortunate pleasure of having to make due with hand-me-downs.
+Every child, if they’re not the firstborn, has the unfortunate pleasure of having to make do with hand-me-downs.
 When it comes to their school clothing, why should it be any different?
 Provided they’re in need of the same items of clothing, the child who no longer fits into his school shirts can hand them down to his brother.